14 Best PR Tools 2026 (Review & Comparison)

 Best for: Social listening and reputation intelligence at scale.

-Talkwalker is primarily a social listening and analytics platform.
-It’s often used by larger organisations monitoring brand reputation, public sentiment, and crisis signals across social media and online sources.
+Talkwalker is primarily a social listening and analytics platform, often used by larger organisations monitoring brand reputation, public perception, and crisis signals across social media and online sources.
+It is not a PR outreach tool, and requires additional platforms for pitching and media relations.

 - Social listening